New York Yankees World Series Odds

 The Yankees have even shorter odds to win the AL Pennant:

-The Yankees and Astros (96-51) have good leads within their divisions so these odds reflect that they will almost certainly have home-field advantage in the early rounds of the AL Playoffs.
-The AL Wild Card race is as tight as can be with Tampa Bay, Toronto, and Seattle within two games of one another.
+The Yankees and Astros (101-53) have good leads within their divisions so these odds reflect that they will have home-field advantage in the early rounds of the AL Playoffs.
+The AL Wild Card race is as tight as can be with Tampa Bay, Toronto, and Seattle within 2.5 games of one another.
 Baltimore has slipped to 4 games behind the race for the final Wild Card.

 NY Yankees Update